theDebonair/alex/README.md

 - ###### Much more...

 ## Things to know:
-- ###### Python 2.7
+- ###### Python 3.7

 ## IDE:
 - ###### VS Code

 ## P.S:
-- ###### I developed this project in 2019, there may be some errors due to the end-of-life of Python 2.7 & some APIs used in this project.
+- ###### I developed this project in 2019 and is not maintained anymore, there may be some errors in this project.
 Feel free to contact me for more information regarding this project.
 - ###### To enable auto start on boot, use windows task scheduler.
 Create a task that upon login will trigger the alex.